richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 # Binding Expression Reference
 {: .no_toc }

-Paperwork supports the use of page headers and footers within the body element of the template.
-These will repeat across multiple pages when content overflows.
+The library supports the use of data binding to dynamic content within a template (including refrenced files and stylesheets) so that textual or visual elements and styles can be updated when a document is created.

+More information on the binding syntax can be found in <a href='../binding_content.html'>Binding Content</a>

 <details open markdown="block">
   <summary>